 How satisfied are you with your TV package’s channel selection?

-2020’s best in customer satisfaction for channel selection: DIRECTV, Verizon Fios®, and Spectrum
+Best for channel selection: DIRECTV, Verizon Fios®, and Spectrum

 DIRECTV has 330+ channels.
 Second-place provider Verizon Fios has 425+.
 And many other providers have more channels than third-place Spectrum’s 200+.
 So why did customers rate these three highest for channel satisfaction?

 Well, one of the markers of quality these companies share is simplicity in their channel packages.
 With DIRECTV, customers can choose from six different plans to get just the right number of channels.
 Verizon Fios and Spectrum keep it simple, like ordering fries: both providers have three packages—think of them as small, medium, and large.